 You will have also an SQL file that’s an export of your database.
 We’re not going to delete the database in this procedure, but it is very important to have a backup.

 Replace the WordPress core files

-Login to your website and refresh all user names and passwords.
+Login to your website and change all user names and passwords.
 If you find any users you do not know, your database was compromised, and you want to get in touch with an expert to be certain no unwanted code was left on your database.

 Be sure to reset all FTP and hosting accounts passwords too.

-Upload Your Pictures in the Backup
+Upload Your Pictures from the Backup

 Install and Run Security Plugins